nezter/caddy-ed-cadillac-hugo/site/content/_index.md

       beginning to end.
 My main objective is to build a personal relationship with everyone of my Guests, there family and friends.
   - author: Start DrivingToday!
-    quote: >-
-      If you’re in the market for a new or preowned!
+    quote: If you’re in the market for a new or preowned!
 Look no further!
-Start DrivingToday!
 logo: /img/caddy-ed-text.png
 contact_entries:
   - heading: Location